patujaware123/AI-Analytics-Copilot/README.md

 Compare Electronics and Fashion sales.

-Give me 3 business recommendations based on the sales and profit data.
+Give me 3 business recommendations based on the sales and profit data."

  Analyst](ai-analyst.png)